andrasq/node-docs/promises-guide.md

 The closure can notify when the value becomes available, or can share the already returned value, kind of like an event emitter with a memory.

+Promises can be chained to percolate values or propagate state (typically for resolve and reject, respectively).

 ## States